autonity/docs.autonity.org/content/docs/concepts/system-model/_index.md

 Participants can register as validators and have stake bonded to them as described in the [Validator](/concepts/validator/) section.
 Consequently the set of participants can be subdivided into divisions or subclassed as:

-- The set of possible validator participants, and, for those validators selected to the consensus committee.
+- The set of possible validator participants, and, for those validators selected to the consensus committee,
 - The set of committee members.
+Validators in the consensus committee also participate in the [oracle network](/concepts/oracle-network/).

 The committee is dynamically maintained and selection is a deterministic function of the protocol - see [Committee member selection](/concepts/consensus/committee/#committee-member-selection).